Stock market prices for gold and silver

 silver

-We are not going to further detail concerning London Gold Fixing or trading on the COMEX as there is plenty of information about these aspects on the Internet.
-Our goal is to answer just one single question: «Why can't we buy gold for its market price»?
+It is not our intention to delve deeply into the details of London Gold Fixing or COMEX trading as a plethora of data about these issues is readily available on the Internet.
+Our goal is merely to answer one simple question: Why can't we buy gold at market price?

 We keep and respect the confidentiality of our clients and their investments.
 Due to this reason we kindly ask you to call and agree the time of our meeting in advance.
 This will allow us to avoid any problems in case if any appointments have been already booked before with other clients.
 This will also allow us to provide a proper service specially for you in terms of full confidentiality.